GroovyHooked/exoDevOps/README.md

 `http://localhost:8080/path`

 POST request to send the path of the PDF and email of the user in Json format. <br>
-Here is the format you must follow:
+Here is the format to use:
 ```
 {
     "path": "https://www.orimi.com/pdf-test.pdf",